wodby/docker4drupal/docs/index.md

 We're actively working on these instructions and containers.
 More options will be added soon.
 If you have a feature request or found a bug please [submit an issue on GitHub](https://github.com/wodby/docker4drupal/issues/new) or [![Wodby Slack](https://www.google.com/s2/favicons?domain=www.slack.com) join us on Slack](https://slack.wodby.com/)

-We update containers from time to time by releasing new image tags.
+We update containers from time to time by releasing new images (stability tags change).

 ## License